Self-assembly based manufacturing

 Self-assembly based manufacturing refers to a controlled process of using self-assembly and programmable matter to manufacture a product on an industrial scale.
 In traditional manufacturing and fabrication, there are physical and precision limitations on a workpiece; namely, lower minimal dimension of a workpiece has been a major challenge in modern manufacturing.
-Engineering self-assembly methods have a significant potentials in overcoming the dimensional limitation of a workpiece.
+Engineering self-assembly methods have a significant potential in overcoming the dimensional limitation of a workpiece.
 In general, there are three key ingredients in most of self assembly applications: geometry (order), interaction, energy.
 To improve the efficiency or take shape in self-assembly based manufacturing, it must utilize one or more than one of these three ingredients.
 This is an emerging market with few examples to date.
 However, this field shows a strong potential to revolutionize many industrial markets from nanoelectronics to bio-engineering.

 Successful processes

 Automated reel to reel fluidic self-assembly machine based on surface-tension-directed-self-assembly.

 Many processes have been successfully developed at laboratory scale and show promise for future expansion into large-scale industrial manufacturing.